 Save the new project and close it.

-Reopen Temperature Controller Example.lvproj if you closed it, and reload the standard configuration editor (Open Tools >> TBDF >> Launch Control Module Scripting Utility…).
+Reopen Temperature Controller Example.lvproj if you closed it, and reload the standard configuration editor (Open Tools >> DCAF >> Launch Standard Configuration Editor…).

 Navigate to Tools >> Edit Plugin Search Paths.

 Press Add and navigate to the location of your new control module.